VeinsOfTheEarth/RivGraph/README.md

 How to use?
 -----
-We are working on documentation and examples.
+We are working on adding more documentation and examples.
 Your best bet for getting started is to reproduce the [Colville delta example](https://github.com/jonschwenk/RivGraph/blob/master/examples/delta_example.ipynb) or the [Brahmaputra river example](https://github.com/jonschwenk/RivGraph/blob/master/examples/braided_river_example.ipynb).
 Otherwise, use RivGraph by creating either a delta or a river class, then applying the associated methods.
-Look at the [classes.py](https://github.com/jonschwenk/RivGraph/blob/master/rivgraph/classes.py) script to get a sense for what methods are available, and what they're actually doing.
+Look at the [classes.py](https://github.com/jonschwenk/RivGraph/blob/master/rivgraph/classes.py) script to get a sense for what methods are available and what they're actually doing.

 **Note**: there are many functions under the hood that may be useful to you.
 Check out the [im_utils script](https://github.com/jonschwenk/RivGraph/blob/master/rivgraph/im_utils.py) (image utilities) in particular for functions to help whip your mask into shape!